-- 20. Avoid coding tumor size based on a description such as "Mass was present at 22 to 25 cm."
-Descriptions like this are found on endoscopies.
-Look for an actual measurement of the mass, or a stated tumor size. - 21.
-Round decimals: Round the tumor size when it is described in fractions (decimals) of millimeters as follows - a.
-When tumor size is greater than 1 millimeter, round tenths of millimeters in the 1-4 range down to the nearest whole millimeter and round tenths of millimeters in the 5-9 range up to the nearest whole millimeter. - b.
+- 5. Round the tumor size only if it is described in fractions of millimeters - a.
+When tumor size is greater than 1 millimeter, round tenths of millimeters in the 1-4 range down to the nearest whole millimeter and round tenths of millimeters in the 5-9 range up to the nearest whole millimeter.
+See Exception for breast cancer. - b.
 Do not round tumor size expressed in centimeters to the nearest whole centimeter; rather, convert the measurement to millimeters by moving the decimal point one space to the right

-Note 1: Record tumor size as 001 (do not round down to 000) when the largest dimension of a tumor is less than 1 millimeter (greater than 0 mm and less than 1 mm).

-Note 2: Code 001 when tumor size is 1 mm.
+- Note 1: Record tumor size as 001 (do not round down to 000) when the largest dimension of a tumor is less than 1 millimeter (between 0.1 and 0.9 mm). - Note 2: Code 001 when tumor size is 1 mm.